MayaPosch/NymphCast/README.md

 ## Running ##

-The server binary can be started as-is, and will listen on all network interfaces for incoming connections.
+The **server binary** can be started with just a configuration file, and will listen on all network interfaces for incoming connections.
+It supports the following options:

+* `-h`	`--help`			Get this help message.
+* `-c`	`--configuration`	Path to the configuration file.
+* `-a`	`--apps`			Path to the NymphCast apps folder.
+* `-s`	`--wallpaper`		Path to the wallpapers folder.

-The client binary has to be provided with the filename of a media file that should be sent to the remote server, with an optional IP address of the remote server:
+The **client binary** has to be provided with the filename of a media file that should be sent to the remote server, with an optional IP address of the remote server:

 	$ nymphcast_client <filename>
 	$ nymphcast_client <IP> <filename>

+The **NymphCast Player** is a GUI-based application and accepts no command line options.

 ## Limitations ##